serralvo/serralvo.github.io/_posts/2016-10-23-git-mini-course.markdown

 layout: post
 ---

-PUC-Campinas' XVIII Integration Week took place a month ago, and there I had the opportunity to about Git.
+PUC-Campinas' XVIII Integration Week took place a month ago, and there I had the opportunity to talk about Git.
 It was an awesome experience, and here I'll explain why!

 ### The Event